-C-CD-15 Residential Character in Villages.
-Discourage the conversion of residential to commercial uses in coastal villages.
+C-CD-145 Residential Character in Villages.
+Consistent with the limitations outlined in C-PK-3. discourage the conversion of residential to commercial uses in coastal villages.
 If conversion of a residence to commercial uses is allowed under applicable zoning code provisions, the architectural style of the home should be preserved.

-[Adapted from the Point Reyes Station Community Plan, Policy PA-2.4, p.
+[Adapted from the Point Reves Station Community Plan, Policy PA-2.4, p.
 13]

-C-CD-16 Maintenance of the Rural Character of Roadways.
+C-CD-156 Maintenance of the Rural Character of Roadways.
 Roadways and accessways shall reflect the character of coastal communities and shall be context and location sensitive.
 The primary areas to be considered for sidewalks, curbs, and similar roadway improvements shall be within designated village boundaries.